nestybox/sysbox/docs/developers-guide/build.md

 }
 ```

-The script will also to configure Docker networking to avoid conflicts between
+The script will also configure Docker networking to avoid conflicts between
 host and inner container subnets, and will restart Docker (unless it's told
 not to).